dengLawrence/WARP-Project/README.md

 hack, and it needs a lot of cleanup and refactoring.
 A perfect code base to teach the value of software developement fundamentals!
 <br>

+NOTE: To add run parameters, go to Run->Run Configurations.
+Then go to the Arguments tab and add flags within the Program Arguments box.
+Apply and Run